ShuangyiTong/VRPainExptGuide/README.md

 ### Collect data outside Unity
 Collecting data outside Unity usually requires some type of communication between Unity and the program collecting the data.
 Some protocol like [labstreaminglayer](https://github.com/sccn/labstreaminglayer) has Unity package that can help with that.
 But sometimes, just recording the data from some other external software (e.g. [BrainVision Recorder](https://brainvision.com/products/recorder/)) works as well.
 The key question is how to synchronize data recorded in a separate software without communicating with Unity.
 A simple way is to use timestamps.
 Both Unity and other third-party software records timestamp from the operating system's clock (For researchers who are more familiar with marker synchronization rather than a sequence of timestamps, you can check out [this article by Labstreaminglayer developer](https://labstreaminglayer.readthedocs.io/info/time_synchronization.html)).

 We did develop a series of software aims to resolve this issue in one solution.
 We developed an application layer simple bi-directional data exchange protocol over TCP (PainLabProtocol).
 PainLabProtocol is similar to Labstreaminglayer but less sophisticated.
-Its performance may be poorer compared to other protocols like Labstreaminglayer or more efficient game server protocols over UDP, but it emphasizes data readability (transmit and saved in Javascript) and flexibility in data format.
+Its performance may be poorer compared to other protocols like Labstreaminglayer or more efficient game server protocols over UDP, but it emphasizes data readability (transmit and saved in JavaScript) and flexibility in data format.
 The key software here is an interactive control panel ([PainLabInteractiveControlPanel](https://github.com/ShuangyiTong/PainLabInteractiveControlPanel)).
 It acts as the server to collect data from different devices that speak PainLabProtocol including [Unity](https://github.com/ShuangyiTong/PainLabDeviceNIDAQDotNet4.5VS2012/blob/master/PainLabDeviceNIDAQDotNet4.5VS2012/PainlabProtocol.cs), [Arduino](https://github.com/ShuangyiTong/PainLabDeviceEmbedded), [NI DAQ](https://github.com/ShuangyiTong/PainLabDeviceNIDAQDotNet4.5VS2012), [Azure speech recognition](https://github.com/ShuangyiTong/PainLabDeviceVoiceRecognitionAzure), and [Brain Products, g.tec LSL connector](https://github.com/ShuangyiTong/PainLabLSLCompatibilityLayerLiveAmp).
 It is similar to data acquisition software like [BrainVision Recorder](https://brainvision.com/products/recorder/) or [Labrecorder](https://github.com/labstreaminglayer/App-LabRecorder), but it also includes the functionality to send commands to the device and allows you to plug in scripts to control the task easily in real-time.

 ![CP](imgs/AllInOneControlPanel.PNG)
 Figure 4: All in one interactive control panel